mohanmca/professional_certification/aws/3_3_aws_53_cdn_anki.md

 * NS - Name server to hosted zones
 * PTR - map IP to domain name
 * SOA
-* SPF - No longer recommended, idetify of the sender email messages
+* SPF - No longer recommended, identify of the sender email messages
 * SRV
 * TXT